 - Animal shelters - While many shelters are no-kill, most are not.
 Getting your cat or kitten from an animal shelter may well save it from being put to death.
 Typically, you should look for a cat that looks clean, healthy, with a shiny coat and clear eyes.
 Ask to visit with the kitten or cat in a private area to see how it will interact with you.
 How friendly is it?
 If the kitten or cat appears lethargic, it may be best to look at another one as this one may be sick.
 Ask the actual caregivers of the cat or kitten for any information they may have on it.
 Ask why the cat was surrendered to the shelter.
 Keep in mind that many people do not always tell the truth to shelter personnel when they surrender their pet.
 So, sometimes the shelter may not be aware that this cat or kitten may have undesirable behavioral traits (i.e., not using its litter box) or have some major health concern.
 Many shelters will have already spayed or neutered the cat or kitten.
 Do not overlook the adult cats and Persian cat rescue organizations.
 Persian cat rescue organizations.

-- Pet Stores - A responsible breeder would not allow their kittens to be sold in a pet store or other resale outlet where they could not personally interview the buyer to make sure they are aware of the responsibility of caring for an animal.
+- Pet Stores - A responsible breeder will not allow their kittens to be sold in a pet store or other resale outlet where they could not personally interview the buyer to make sure they are aware of the responsibility of caring for an animal.
 Most responsible breeders belong to breed clubs and sign a breeder's code of ethics which prohibits them from selling to retail outlets (pet stores).
 Personally, I never frequent pet stores that sell kittens and puppies.
 I only buy supplies from either an on-line pet supply place or from stores that do not sell puppies and kittens.
 If enough people stopped frequenting stores that sell animals, they would get the idea that people were not going to tolerate the resale of puppies and kittens and either go out of business or only sell pet supplies.
 Some stores (i.e., Petco, etc.) do have cats for adoption through a local animal shelter.
 Make sure that the adoption procedures comply with that shelter's normal adoption process.

-- Private Sources - SSometimes, if their owner can no longer keep an adult cat, you can locate an adult cat through your local newspaper, grocery store bulletin board or veterinarian's office.
+- Private Sources - Sometimes, if their owner can no longer keep an adult cat, you can locate an adult cat through your local newspaper, grocery store bulletin board or veterinarian's office.
 As long as you can meet the person, observe the cat in its home environment, and make sure the cat is healthy, I do not see any reason not to get a cat this way.
 Many people advertise kittens for sale in the newspaper.
 Make sure the kitten is at least 12 weeks of age, is properly litter box trained, and healthy.
-Most responsible breeders do not advertise in the newspaper.
+However, most responsible breeders do not advertise in the newspaper.

-Getting a cat is a lifelong commitment of not only your time, but your money to keep them in food, toys, and proper health.
+Getting a cat is a lifelong commitment of not only your time, but your money, to keep them in food, toys, and proper health.
 If you cannot afford, not only the initial cost of the cat but the veterinarian expenses, vaccinations, the cost of spay/neuter, etc., then you should not get a cat until you can afford one.